-Argh, this does happen sometimes (though only once or twice in our years of blogging!).
+Argh, we’re so sorry.
 While we obviously want to promote original designers, sometimes we’re unaware that someone is actually copying their designs from someone else.
 If you suspect we’ve posted about someone who’s copying please email us.
 If they are, we’ll remove the post and write a new one about the original designer.

 Who did your design?
 Will you design my website?